2cv001/3D_printer_3mf_workflow/README.md

 This macro uses .3mf files, allowing full geometry + print configuration to be preserved and reused.

+To retain the core functionality of the previous macro, this version also provides an STL export option with adjustable tessellation parameters, allowing smooth mesh generation just like before.

 # Smoothing Principle

 The macro exports the selected objects to a 3MF file using the specified tessellation parameters (LinearDeflection and AngularDeflection).